kodecocodes/swift-style-guide/README.markdown

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Some key takeaways include:

-- striving for clarity at the call site
+- strive for clarity at the call site
+  - for example, a function name should read well and make things clearer wherever it's used.
-- prioritizing clarity over brevity
+- prioritize clarity and simplicity over brevity
-- using camel case (not snake case)
+- use camel case (not snake case)
-- using uppercase for types (and protocols), lowercase for everything else
+- use uppercase for types (and protocols), lowercase for everything else
-- including all needed words while omitting needless words
+- include all needed words while omitting needless words
+  - for example don't repeat words.
 - using names based on roles, not types
+  - e.g: `taskTitle` rather than `aString`
-- sometimes compensating for weak type information
+- sometimes it may be necessary to compensate for weak type information.
+  - e.g: when the type is Any or NSObject precede each weakly typed param with a noun describing its role.
 - striving for fluent usage
+  - e.g: Prefer method and function names that make use sites form grammatical English phrases.
-- beginning factory methods with `make`
+- begin factory methods with `make`
-- naming methods for their side effects
+- name methods for their side effects
-  - verb methods follow the -ed, -ing rule for the non-mutating version
+  - verb methods follow the -ed, -ing rule for the non-mutating version.
+E.g: mutating: `sort()`, non-mutating: `x.sorted()`
-  - noun methods follow the formX rule for the mutating version
+  - noun methods follow the formX rule for the mutating version.
+E.g.    E.g: mutating: `union(z)`, non-mutating: `formUnion(z)`
   - boolean types should read like assertions
   - protocols that describe _what something is_ should read as nouns
   - protocols that describe _a capability_ should end in _-able_ or _-ible_
-- using terms that don't surprise experts or confuse beginners
+- use terms that don't surprise experts or confuse beginners
-- generally avoiding abbreviations
+- generally avoid abbreviations
-- using precedent for names
+- use precedent for names - if there's a well known name use it, don't come up with a new term just for the sake of it.
-- preferring methods and properties to free functions
+- prefer methods and properties to free (or global) functions.
-- casing acronyms and initialisms uniformly up or down
+- case for acronyms and initialisms should be uniformly up or down
-- giving the same base name to methods that share the same meaning
+- use the same base name for methods that share the same meaning
-- avoiding overloads on return type
+- avoid overloads based purely on return type
-- choosing good parameter names that serve as documentation
+- choose good parameter names that serve as documentation
-- labeling closure and tuple parameters
+- label closure and tuple parameters
-- taking advantage of default parameters
+- take advantage of default parameters

 ### Prose